How to Increase Shopify Sales With a Mobile App

 This skips the complicated checkout and need for customers to enter tons of information into form fields, which is a hassle from mobile devices.
 Users will already have their name, contact info, shipping details, and payment method saved on their customer profile within the app.

 Checkouts can be completed in a matter of seconds, which will increase your conversion rates and decrease abandonment rates.
+You could even use this technology to experiment with your pricing strategy.

 Lots of eCommerce businesses have some type of referral program.
 But not all of those programs are successful.